Edgar301/ClarityVentures/README.md

 # Within the 'EmailSenderApi' folder, locate the appsettings.json file:
 - Update line 3 with your API Key from SendGrid.

-# Now you should be able to compile the application and run the program.
+# Save all your changes and now you should be able to select 'ProjectScenarioLibrary.sln' file from the solutions explorer and run the program.

 # Note: File Path for DLL: ProjectScenarioLibrary\bin\Debug\net8.0\ProjectScenarioLibrary.dll